osgi/osgi.enroute.site/_qs/410-exercise-service.md

 Now create a provider project for the Upper API.
 Call the project `com.acme.prime.upper.provider` and use the OSGi enRoute template.
 By default, this project does not see the API project so we should add it.
 This is done by double clicking on the `bnd.bnd` file in the `com.acme.prime.upper.provider` project and selecting the `Build` tab.
 On this tab, select the `+` and add the API project (double clicking works).
 This is added as `latest`, meaning that we use the version from the workspace.

-We then should change the `UpperImpl` class to implement the `Upper` interface from our API project.
+We then should change the `UpperImpl` class to implement the `Upper` interface from our API project, so we must import `com.acme.prime.upper.api.Upper`.
 This class already is marked as a _component_ so that it registers its implemented interface as a service.

+	@Component(name = "com.acme.prime.upper")
+	public class UpperImpl implements Upper {
+		public String upper(String input) {
+			return input.toUpperCase();
+		}
+	}

 In general, a provider bundle should export the API it _provides_; in our case we provide the contract specified in the `com.acme.prime.upper.api` package.
 Exporting this package is a highly recommended best practice, it makes a lot of things work better later on.
 You can export this package by selecting the `bnd.bnd` file in the `com.acme.prime.upper.provider` project, and then the `Contents` tab.
 Notice the import: `com.acme.prime.upper.api`.
 Drag this import to the export list and save the file.
 The imports now disappears.